cdapio/cdap-integration-tests/README.rst

 Writing Tests
 -------------
 New test cases should be written in the ``integration-test-remote`` module, alongside the existing test cases.
-They can be within their own package, as long as it is a "sub-package" of ``co.cask.cdap.apps``.
+They can be within their own package, as long as it is a "sub-package" of ``io.cdap.cdap.apps``.

 When writing an integration test, the same APIs are available as in CDAP unit tests.
 Note that some APIs are not available, such as the ``TestManager`` methods ``deployTemplate``, ``addTemplatePlugins``,